RichardDooling/Entertainment_Law/Idea_Protection/Idea_Protection.md

 reasonably compensated for its use by Defendants." *Id.*
-We concluded that the defendants' "implied promise to pay" for use of the idea embodied in the script constituted "an 'extra element' for preemption purposes." *Id.* at 968.
+We concluded that the defendants' "implied promise to pay" for use of the idea embodied in the script constituted "an 'extra element' for preemption purposes."
 The subject of the implied contract, then, was the sale of the plaintiff's idea.
-The plaintiff asserted that he had "disclosed [his] work to the offeree for sale," and that, by using the ideas embodied in his work, the offeree had implicitly agreed to pay for it. *Id.* at 967.
+The plaintiff asserted that he had "disclosed [his] work to the offeree for sale," and that, by using the ideas embodied in his work, the offeree had implicitly agreed to pay for it. *Grosso*.

 By contrast, Montz alleges that he retained his rights as a copyright owner.
 Montz "presented [his] ideas for the 'Ghost Hunter' Concept to